 Constantine Arvanitopoulos is a former Minister of Education, and Professor of International Relations at the Department of International and European Studies at Panteion University, Athens.
 He is a graduate of Panteion University and holds an MA and a PhD in International Relations from the School of International Service, American University, Washington DC.

-He was Chair of the Department of International and European Studies at Panteion University from 2006 to 2010.
-He was Member of the High Council of the European University Institute, Florence, as representative of Greece, for 5 years (2004-2009).
+- Member of the High Council of the European University Institute, Florence, as representative of Greece, for 5 years (2004-2009).

-He was Director of the Political Office of the President of New Democracy from 2009-2011.
+- Director of the Political Office of the President of New Democracy from 2009-2011.

-He was the Director General of the Constantinos Karamanlis Institute for Democracy from 2000 to 2010.
+- Director General of the Constantinos Karamanlis Institute for Democracy from 2000 to 2010.

-He has also served as Representative of the New Democracy Party (ND) to the National Council of Foreign Policy, Member of the Academic Council of the Centre for European Studies (CES) and Member of the Board of Directors of UNESCO-Greece.
+- Representative of the New Democracy Party (ND) to the National Council of Foreign Policy, Member of the Academic Council of the Centre for European Studies (CES) and Member of the Board of Directors of UNESCO-Greece.
 He was the spokesperson for the New Democracy Party during the national elections of September 2007.